Updated: Dec 10, 2021

 3. Swiss Cheese Plant

 The scientific name for this plant is Monstera deliciosa.
 It provides an edible pineapple-like fruit.
-But there is a specific way to tell that if the fruit is ripen.
+But there is a specific way to tell that if the fruit is ripened.
 If they are eaten before they become ripe they can cause mouth irritations.
 These stunning large-leafed plants make a great statement piece and add warm, tropical appeal to any interior.

 They can go over 10 ft tall and these look fantastic in large rooms, hallways, within offices and anywhere else that can cater for their size and caring needs.